docsforadobe/after-effects-scripting-guide/docs/text/textdocument.rst

 Returns an instance of the Text layer range accessor CharacterRange.

-The instance will remember the parameters passed in the constructor - they remain constant and changes to the `TextDocument` length may cause the instance to throw exceptions on access until the `TextDocument` length is changed to a length which makes the range valid again.
+The instance will remember the parameters passed in the constructor - they remain constant and changes to the :ref:`TextDocument<TextDocument>` length may cause the instance to throw exceptions on access until the :ref:`TextDocument<TextDocument>` length is changed to a length which makes the range valid again.

 Use toString() to find out what the constructed parameters were.